Ashborn-07/Semester-2-DuelSys/README.md

 **Desktop application**

-For the score validation method is not the best to do two things at once because methods are supposed to do only one thing for example one bool method for the score is it valid and one method of return type Match were it determines who is the winner.
+For the score validation method is not the best to do two things at once because methods are supposed to do only one thing.
+For example one bool method for the score if it's valid and one method of return type - Match, where it determines who is the winner.

 ## Major Requirements - Functional Requirements